goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 ###Types of keys

 ####Superkey
-: When 1/+ subsets of your key is also a key
+: Any combination of column(s) for which that combination of values will be unique across all rows in a table.

 ####Candidate key
-: No subsets of the key are keys
-> Default key type
+: A [superkey](#superkey) which you cannot remove any fields.

 ####Primary Key
 : The key that's used to identify a tuple